 - Freshness: is the information up-to-date?

-- Page load time: does your website fully load in a suitably short time?
+Location: if the search is locally relevant, is the business physically near the user? - Page load time: does the website fully load in a suitably short time?

 While these are mostly similar to Google, Bing’s priorities are different in many respects.
 Good SEO practices will work across the board, but now we’ll look at some methods that will specifically help your Bing rankings.